Fx-Professional-Services/HorizonDocs/Horizon User Guide/02 All Parties/Party.md

 6. **Save the Record**:

     - Click **Save** at the bottom right corner of the form after entering all details.
 This will automatically open the newly created vendor record.

-## Add Party Relationships

-A **relationship** in this context refers to a connection or association between a party (such as a customer, employee, or vendor) and another individual or entity within the system.
-This could include family, employment, or other types of relationships that are relevant to the system’s operations.

-### Follow these steps to add a relationship:

-1. **Access the All Parties Section**:

-    - From the main menu, go to **All Parties**.
-2. **Select a Party**:

-    - In the left pane, select the party for which you want to add a relationship.
-3. **Navigate to the Relationships Tab**:

-    - Go to the **Relationships** tab.
-4. **Click Add Relationship**:

-    - Click **Add Relationship** to open the relationship form.
-5. **Choose Relationship Type**:

-    - In the **Add Relationship** window, select the relationship type (e.g., family, employment).
-6. **Add a Description**:

-    - Provide a brief description of the relationship (optional but recommended).
-7. **Select the Role of the Party**:

-    - Choose the role of the party in the relationship (e.g., spouse, manager).
-8. **Save the Relationship**:

-    - Click **Save** to add the relationship to the party's record.

 # Add Relationship in All Parties Module